BorgwardtLab/multicenter-sepsis/README.md

 In this repo, we gather pipelining code for a multicenter sepsis prediction effort.

+We plan to clean up the repo substantially.
+Meanwhile, here the raw stage of our code.

 ## Data setup

 In order to set up the datasets, the R package `ricu` (available via CRAN) is required alongside access credentials for [PhysioNet](https://physionet.org) and a download token for [AmsterdamUMCdb](https://amsterdammedicaldatascience.nl/#amsterdamumcdb).
 This information can then be made available to `ricu` by setting the environment variables `RICU_PHYSIONET_USER`, `RICU_PHYSIONET_PASS` and `RICU_AUMC_TOKEN`.